Leave your contact details and Get 3 Live Classes for Free

 Yes, especially at public universities.

-Some schools offer automatic merit-based scholarships for students with SAT scores starting at 1280, particularly if paired with a 3.5+ GPA.
+Some schools offer automatic merit-based scholarships for students with SAT scores starting at 1280, particularly if there is also a 3.5+ GPA available, like:

 • Texas Tech University